Cuff-less Plush Chenille Microfiber Wash Mitt

 - Spray down entire vehicle to remove all loose dirt

 - Gently Wash from top down rinsing mitt out often (flip after half a panel and spray out with hose after a full panel) - Always before placing it back in wash bucket to collect more solution

 - Aggressive scrubbing actions are not best practice on an already polished vehicle.
 Use a bug sponge for bugs that have been baked onto the paint

-- Use a seperate wash mitt for the lower "skirt" area of the vehicle and a seperate mitt for wheels (wheels with its own dedicated bucket)
+- Use a separate wash mitt for the lower "skirt" area of the vehicle and a separate mitt for wheels (wheels with its own dedicated bucket)

 - After washing a vehicle rinse the mitt clean of all soap with hose nozzle